We support anyone with low levels of literacy by providing credible, affordable literacy interventions for ages eight and above.

 Units of Sound starts with three letter (cvc) words and is a second chance literacy tool.
 If you do use it with a seven year old, you need to be sure they are ready for it and are not still on the Active Literacy Kit level.

-Yes.
-Units of Sound is a highly structured and multi-sensory literacy tool so works very well for students with dyslexia.
+No. Units of Sound is a structured, multi-sensory literacy tool that works well for students with dyslexia.
+However, it has also been proven to help learners with generally low levels of literacy.

-Yes.
-Students are able to record, listen back and self-check their reading, which helps with pronunciation.
+Students are able to record, listen back and self-assess their reading, which helps with pronunciation.
 The built-in repetition in all activities is great for students with English as an additional language.

-Placement is like a reading and spelling test to find the gaps in knowledge.
-The individual then starts the program at the level that is right for them.
+Placement is our version of an initial assessment.
+It is a reading and spelling test to find out what the gaps in knowledge are.
+The individual then starts the programme at a level that is right for them.

 You need a computer with sound capabilities for playback and recording, either Windows or Macintosh, that has an up to date version of Adobe Flash Player.
 You will also need a good quality headset with microphone connected to the computer, ideally a noise cancelling headset.